 in remembering our ex-servicemen and women at so many ceremonies across the land year on year.

 That it all comes together and runs smoothly on the day never ceases to amaze me and I know without the loyal support of these volunteers and the efforts of Highland Council TEC services staff it would not be possible to bring this event together.

-In last year’s programme we ran a special feature with coverage of the Games in the Coronation Year in 1952 from our local paper The Nairnshire Telegraph.
-And today again through the kind auspices of our local paper we carry an account of the Games years gone by which we hope is of interest to our readers.
+In recent programmes we have run special features with coverage of the games from the Nairnshire Telegraph.
+And today again through the kind auspices of our local paper we carry an account of the games in years gone by which we hope is of interest to our readers.

 It goes without saying it is a special event in the town’s calendar and visitors will be interested to know that exiles from Nairn travel from all over the world to be here to catch up with old friends on this special day.

 To say we live in challenging times is an understatement and as convener I would like to thank everyone who has sponsored an event, become a Friend of the Nairn Games, or anyone who puts a pound in the collection boxes which you will see come round the arena.